nliulab/FairFML/README.md

 ### Python implementation for preprint FairFML: A Framework-Agnostic Approach for Algorithmic Fair Federated Learning with Applications to Reducing Gender Disparities in Cardiac Arrest Outcomes

+Read the complete story in our latest [preprint](https://arxiv.org/abs/2410.17269).

 <p align="center">
   <img height="500" src="workflow.jpg">
 </p>